como-hacer-segura-raspberry-pi

 • 4 min

-In this article, we are going to see a series of tips to improve the security of your Raspberry Pi, trying to make it harder for opportunistic people.
+We are going to look at a series of tips to improve Raspberry Pi security, making things a bit harder for opportunistic people.

 No installation is completely secure.
 No matter how many tips I can give you.
 And the best advice is always to use common sense and be cautious.